A semi-parametric model for assessing the effect of temperature on ice accumulation rate from Antarctic ice core data: The model and the method

 In the model \eqref{raw_model}, the AAR and temperature are related in a linear manner.
+This presumption is based on indications from findings of various glacial studies over shorter periods of time \citep{Fudge2016,Yang}.
 The parameter $\gamma_0$ is the rate of increase in AAR with $1^\circ$C rise in temperature.
-The function $g_0$ is meant to capture the long term decreasing trend visible in AAR (see Figure~\ref{Fig2}).
+The function $g_0$ is meant to capture the long-term decreasing trend visible in AAR (see Figure~\ref{Fig2}).
 We regard the function $g_0$ as a nuisance parameter that represents the nominal rate of accumulation at temperature $x=0$, subject to thinning.
 Specifically, the thinning factor at a specific age $z$ is $g_0(z)/g_0(0)$.
-The disturbance term $\xi$ represents the possible error in indirect measurements, and various other atmospheric phenomenon that affect AAR but not included in the model \eqref{raw_model}.
+The disturbance term $\xi$ represents the possible error in indirect measurements, and various other atmospheric phenomena that affect AAR but are not included in the model \eqref{raw_model}.
+Semiparametric models like~\eqref{raw_model} are commonly used in various application areas, though mostly in an additive set-up \cite{ruppert2003semiparametric}.

 By allowing $g_0$ to be a general decreasing function, we are able to free the analysis from uncertainties in the determination of age.
-As mentioned in the foregoing section, there have been multiple attempts to determine the scale of age accurately.
-The different scales of age may be regarded as monotonically increasing transformations of one another that preserve the order among ages estimated for successive slices of the ice core.
-Some amount of error in the determination of age is expected.
-Any such error cannot alter the form of the model~\eqref{raw_model}, where $g_0$ continues to be a decreasing function of the estimated age.
+As mentioned in the foregoing section, there have been multiple attempts to determine the scale of time accurately.
+The different scales of time may be regarded as monotonically increasing transformations of one another that preserve the order among ages estimated for successive slices of the ice core.
+In particular, if the reconstructed age $z_i$ is related to the correct age $z_i^*$ through the relationship $z_i^*=g^*(z_i)$ for $i=1,2,\ldots,n$ and some function $g^*$, and the model~\eqref{model} holds with $z_i^*$ in place of $z_i$, then it can be written as $b_i=(1+\gamma_0x_i)g_0(g^*(z_i))\xi_i$.
+If $g^*$ is an increasing function, then this model has exactly the same form as~\eqref{model} with $g_0\circ g^*$ taking the place of $g_0$.
+Since this function is allowed to be determined by the data (subject to the constraint of monotonicity), fitting the model to data containing the $z_i$'s is equivalent to fitting it to data containing the $z_i^*$'s.

 We consciously left out an intercept parameter from the linear factor of the model~\eqref{raw_model}.
 Inclusion of an intercept parameter leads to confounding of the linear factor with $g_0$.
 An alternative way of ensuring identifiability of the model is to impose a boundary condition like $g_0(0)=1$, which makes $g_0$ the thinning factor.
 However, that strategy would make all the estimators vulnerable to the well known issues of functional estimation at the boundaries~\citep{Hardle1990}.